Wheatfield — A Confrontation

 Wheatfield — A Confrontation is a 1982 artwork by conceptual artist Agnes Denes.
-The work, a 2.2-acre field of wheat, was grown on the empty Battery Park landfill in Manhattan, next to the World Trade Center, for four months from 1 May to 16 August 1982.
+The work, a 2.2-acre field of wheat, was grown on the empty Battery Park City landfill in Manhattan, next to the World Trade Center, for four months from 1 May to 16 August 1982.
 Described by Denes as "an intrusion of the country into the metropolis, the world's richest real estate", it is regarded as her best-known work.

 Background

 At the time, the area upon which the artwork was to be created, 2.2 acres upon a landfill in Battery Park, Manhattan, was considered to have an economic potential of $4.5 billion.
 The landfill had been created when the nearby World Trade Center was built.
 As a result of this rubble, the land was largely infertile to begin with.

 Initially, Denes was invited to create a public sculpture in New York; she has said that she "decided we had enough public sculptures, enough men sitting on horses," and thus rejected this proposal.